sodiboo/niri-flake/README.md

 }
 ```

----
+You can also install niri using home-manager with `niri.homeModules.niri` output.
+It does not receive the same love and care as the NixOS module, and as such i will *not* document using it here.
+If you're interested in using it, you can view the source code to see how it works.

+One day, the home-manager module will be more feature complete.

 # Additional notes

-The modules `niri.nixosModules.niri` and `niri.homeModules.niri` provide the following functionality in common:
+When installing niri using the modules provided by this flake:

-- They both install niri, as well as its systemd units and the `niri-session` binary.
+- The niri package will be installed, including its systemd units and the `niri-session` binary.
-- They both install and enable `xdg-desktop-portal-gnome`
-- They both enable the GNOME keyring.
+- `xdg-desktop-portal-gnome` will be installed, as it is necessary for screencasting.
+- The GNOME keyring will be enabled.
+You probably want a keyring installed.

-The NixOS module provides the following additional functionality:
+Specifically the NixOS module provides the following additional functionality:

-- The NixOS module will enable polkit, and run the KDE polkit agent.
+- It will enable polkit, and run the KDE polkit agent.
 - If you prefer a different polkit authentication agent, you can set `systemd.user.services.niri-flake-polkit.enable = false;`
 - It enables various other features that Wayland compositors may need, such as `dconf`, `opengl` and default fonts.
-It also adds a pam entry for `swaylock`, which is normally done by the compositor's module on NixOS.
+It also adds a pam entry for `swaylock`, which is necessary if you wish to use `swaylock`.

 Some additional software you may want to install to get a full desktop experience: